The adoption process

 Once you are approved to adopt, we will begin the search for a child whose needs you can meet.

 Children may be found in a number of ways:

 - Local authorities across the UK who are seeking adopters for children in their care.
-This includes our partnerships with the City of London, Redbridge and Harrow in London.
+This includes our partnerships with Bromley, the City of London, Harrow, Hillingdon, Kensington, Chelsea and Westminster, Redbridge and Waltham Forest in London.

 - through Adoption UK

 The next stage is you will meet the child’s social worker so you can find out more about him or her - it is important that you feel positive about the child and also that the child’s social worker feels that you would be well placed to care for the child.
 Detailed information is exchanged before decisions are made, and your social worker will be there to help and advise you through the process.

 Before children join their new family, there is time for the parent/s and children to get to know each other through a programme of visits.